dashingsoft/pyarmor/docs/how-to/obfuscation.rst

  Protecting system packages
 ============================

-.. versionadded:: 8.1
+.. versionadded:: 8.x
-                  This feature is not implemented in 8.0
+                  This feature is still not implemented

 When packing the scripts, Pyarmor could also obfuscate system packages in the bundle.

+TODO

 .. include:: ../_common_definitions.txt